deepinx/iqiyi-vid-challenge/README.md

-# The Code for IQIYI-VID Challenge
+## Code for IQIYI-VID Challenge based on Insightface

 Recently [www.iqiyi.com](http://www.iqiyi.com) released a great video person dataset called [IQIYI_VID](http://challenge.ai.iqiyi.com/detail?raceId=5afc36639689443e8f815f9e) and also launched a person search competition on it.
 It is a very large and real dataset worth trying to verify your face model accuracy precisely.